 We only wish it gave you more of a pump.
 It definitely doesn’t compete with other competitors in this list when it comes to that undesirable urge to lift weights, but that does make it a more suitable option for PWO beginners.

-We give Musclepharm Assault a rating of 4 out of 5.
+Musclepharm Assault earns a rating of 4.1 out of 5.
 Click here to check the latest price on Amazon.

 What is a Preworkout?